 and our first church,...

 many, many of each to follow.
 The same path took us the next morning to Horley Towne Center, and we found the first breakfast place open and sat outside while the town began to wake up and the streets began to fill.
-It was Saturday morning, and shops and shoppers began their dance.
-The neighborhood street market filled with fresh fruit and veg stands, and plants and other swap meet type tables.

 The beautiful green lined streets were backed with Bed & Breakfasts, one after another, all the way back to the hotel.